simomarsili/little-bio-parser/README.rst

 =================
 little-bio-parser
 =================
-Minimal parser for files of biological alignments.
+Minimal parser for files of biological alignments (fasta or stockholm formats).
-Valid formats are: "fasta" and "stockholm".

-The parser simply iterates over the alignment returning each record as a tuple (index, title, seq):
+The parser returns a generator of the alignment records as (index, title, sequence) tuples, where:

-- the index in the original alignment
+- index is the index in the original alignment
-- the title line
+- title is the header line
-- and the sequence (as a plain string)
+- and sequence is the record sequence (as a plain string)

 Usage example::